Movatterモバイル変換

 Cassidy in 2008

 In 2003, Cassidy made her television and acting debut appearing in an episode of theLifetime drama seriesThe Division.
 Cassidy has continued to guest appear in television shows such asCelebrity Apprentice 4,Listen Up andNew Girl.
-In 2005, Cassidy appeared in a recurring role onThe WB's series7th Heaven over the course of four episodes.
+In 2005, Cassidy appeared in a recurring role onThe WB's series7th Heaven throughout four episodes.
 That same year, she also appeared on theUPN teen drama seriesSex, Love & Secrets.

 In 2006, Cassidy made her film debut as Tiffany Madison in the horror filmWhen a Stranger Calls.
 Cassidy has gone on to have notable supporting roles in filmsClick,[7]Taken andLive!.